 I think I can speak for everyone when I say that we have all been late or even completely missed an event or work shift at some point and time due to pressing the snooze a couple times and then just ending up sleeping through it.

 Even if you’ve never experienced this before, multiple snooze pressing just confirms that you’ll most likely end up lethargically fumbling out of bed unenthusiastic about anything in front of you, especially an intense morning workout.

-Mentally preparing the night before and getting a good night sleep should have you not necessarily jumping out of bed in joy as soon as the alarm goes off on the other side of the room, but at least you should have that “Ready to take on the day” attitude.
+Mentally preparing the night before and getting a good night’s sleep should have you not necessarily jumping out of bed in joy as soon as the alarm goes off on the other side of the room, but at least you should have that “Ready to take on the day” attitude.

-The process of you mental adjustment can be made even easier by installing your own gym where you live.
+The process of your mental adjustment can be made even easier by installing your own gym where you live.
 To avoid procrastination and excuses (such as ‘oh no, it’s raining again’) consider investing in crossfit equipment for home or other sports machines and make your gym as close as you can imagine.

 5. Out of bed?
 Now jump in the shower!

 This may be no surprise to most of you, but I can’t skip it due to the mere lucidity of it.
 Taking a shower in the morning is a fantastic way to wake up your body and have you feeling fresh and ready to head out of the house!
 It doesn’t have to be a cold shower like some people may recommend.